OliveNjerii/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - program that prints all alphabet letters except some

 ## Script 5
 -  prints all single digit numbers of base 10 starting from 0, followed by a new line.

+## Script 6
+- prints all single digit numbers of base 10 starting from 0